Best facial treatments in Bangkok for radiant skin

 But don’t just take our word for it.
 Clients rave about the exceptional service, pristine environment, and the zenith of relaxation they achieved at Pañpuri Organic Spa.
 Many confess to being spoilt by the premium service, resolving to treat themselves routinely to the luxury they claim they rightly deserve after working hard.

-Address: Mandarin Oriental, 48 Oriental Ave, Khwaeng Khlong Ton Sai, Bang Rak, Bangkok 10500, Thailand
+Address: The Oriental Spa at Mandarin Oriental, 48 Oriental Ave, Khwaeng Khlong Ton Sai, Bang Rak, Bangkok 10500

 Set in a world-renowned, luxury hotel, the Mandarin Oriental Bangkok, is the enchanting Oriental Spa.
 A trip to the Oriental Spa would not be complete without checking out their remarkable range of facial treatments.
 Their Bespoke Facial is designed purely around you.
 After a careful consultation, treatments are selected to match your skin’s specific needs, ensuring a tailor-made facial every time.